Links Between Stress and Diabetes/Obesity

 Gestational Diabetes and Stress: A Two-Way Street

 In humans, stress may have a modest increased risk on the development of gestational diabetes (László et al. 2015).
 Individual sources of stress are not well-studied.
 Some studies have found that poor sleep quality or short (or very long) sleep duration is associated with an increased risk of gestational diabetes (Cai et al. 2017; Facco et al. 2017; Myoga et al. 2019; Wang et al. 2021; Zhang et al 2020).
-One found that pregnant women who experienced Hurricane Sandy had an increased risk of diabetes (Xiao et al. 2019).
+Evening shift work is also linked to gestational diabetes (Wallace et al. 2022).
+One study found that pregnant women who experienced Hurricane Sandy had an increased risk of diabetes (Xiao et al. 2019).
 Another found that stress in early life (that is, multiple "adverse childhood experiences") was associated with the later development of gestational diabetes, in women who had signs of depression before pregnancy (Schoenaker et al. 2019).
 Maternal "perceived" stress during pregnancy, irrespective of type, is also associated with an increased risk of gestational diabetes (Mishra et al. 2020).
 Timing may also affect the link between stress and gestational diabetes.
 In the Israeli military, women exposed to continuous military stress in the first or second trimester had a lower risk of diabetes than those exposed in the third trimester (Gluck et al. 2019).
 Experiencing domestic violence is also associated with an increased risk of gestational diabetes (Pheiffer et al. 2020).
 Maternal depression is also associated with an increased risk of gestational diabetes (Versteegen et al. 2021).

 In animals, pregnant ewes exposed to the stress hormone cortisol developed higher blood glucose levels similar to gestational diabetes.
 Cortisol also increased fetal death (Keller-Wood et al. 2014).